microbit-foundation/dev-docs/getinvolved/slack.md

 If you'd like to be part of the world-wide micro:bit developer community, then there are a couple of ways you can do this.

 <h2>Subscribe to the DAL, Editors and Devices newsletter</h2>
-<p>In addition to our <a href="https://mailchi.mp/microbit/newsletter">regular Micro:bit Educational Foundation newsletter</a>, our DAL, Editors and devices newsletter is a low volume digest on the technical aspects of micro:bit.
+<p>In addition to our <a href="https://mailchi.mp/microbit/newsletter">regular Micro:bit Educational Foundation newsletter</a>, our DAL, Editors and Devices newsletter is a low volume digest on the technical aspects of micro:bit.
 The details you provide are processed in accorfdance with The Foundation's <a href="https://microbit.org/privacy/">privacy policy</a>.</p>

 <div style="text-align: center;">
-<a href="http://eepurl.com/dyRx-v" class="btn btn-info" role="button" style="margin-bottom: 2rem;">Subscribe to DAL, Editors and Devices</a>
+<a href="https://microbit.us14.list-manage.com/subscribe?u=e1c30f24b90ff3d70275cfff2&id=25403c7650" class="btn btn-info" role="button" style="margin-bottom: 2rem;">Subscribe to DAL, Editors and Devices</a>
 </div>

 <h2>Join us on the microbit-community slack channel!</h2>